jliszka/jliszka.github.com/_drafts/understanding-a-b-test-analysis.md

 ### Conclusion

 This is basically magic.
-I still haven't wrapped my head around what it is about randomly distributed numbers or the properties of the standard deviation that make the Central Limit Theorem true.
+I still haven't wrapped my head around what it is about randomly distributed numbers or the properties of the standard deviation that makes the Central Limit Theorem true.

 What's more, the formula given above for the standard error of the difference of means of samples drawn from the same distribution is a special case of a slightly more general formula that applies to samples drawn from any two